-Undoubtedly when you visit Salzburg in Austria, you will be doing something related to the Sound of Music.
+Undoubtedly when you visit Salzburg Austria, you will be doing something related to the Sound of Music.
 What about when you have exhausted all the Sound of Music related activities?
-Although a small city, there are plenty of things to do in Salzburg with kids.
+There is so much more to Salzburg travel!
+Although a small city, there are plenty of things to do in Salzburg with kids (and kids at heart!).
 If you venture further afield for a day trip, there are even more ways to explore the surrounding countryside of Salzburg with children.

 Things To Do in Salzburg With Kids

-Although it is the largest and best preserved in central Europe, much of the interior decor is missing due to the ravages of time.
+Although the Hohensalzburg Fortress is the largest and best preserved in central Europe, much of the interior decor is missing due to the ravages of time.
 You won’t have to walk through room after room of artwork and furniture.
 There is both a marionette display and a torture museum which my kids found fascinating.

 The Hohensalzburg Fortress was built in 1077 A.D. for the Prince Archbishops of Salzburg who had lots of money thanks to their control of the salt mines in the area which gave the city its name.